belastingdienst/opr-paas/docs/administrators-guide/olm-installation.md

 New releases are first added to `candidate`.
 Promotion to `fast` and `stable` is performed later, after validation in the earlier environment.
+Promotion is sequential: a version must first be promoted to `fast` before it can be promoted to `stable`.

 # How rollout works